-Men’s Health Week is celebrated from 12-18 June, every year around the world.
+Men’s Health Week is celebrated from 10-16 June, every year worldwide.
 It is an opportunity to highlight the importance and promote and support the health and well-being of men and boys in our communities.
 It not only focuses on physical health but also mental health and emotional well-being.

 Men, however, are less frequent visitors to GPs and there is a perception that they don’t care about health.
 “Australian men have a lower life expectancy, are more likely to be overweight, and experience higher rates of a range of chronic diseases in comparison to women”.